MistaVikz/GHG-Pro/README.md

 ### Usage

-To run the GHG Risk Evaluation project, navigate to the main directory and execute the `project_risk.py` file using Python:
+To run the GHG Risk Evaluation project, navigate to the main directory and execute the project_risk.py file using Python: python project_risk.py
-`python project_risk.py`

 This will read in the data and perform the analysis.
+By default, it will look for an Excel file named GHG_Data.xlsx in the data directory.
+However, you can specify the input file format as either 'excel' or 'csv' by passing an optional command line argument, like this: python project_risk.py -i csv

+If you choose 'csv', the script will instead look for three separate CSV files named GHG_Data.csv, Default_Rates.csv, and Recovery_Potential.csv in the data directory.

-If you want to generate sample data for testing purposes, you can use the `generate_project_risk_data.py` script located in the scripts directory.
-To generate sample data, run the following command:
+If you want to generate sample data for testing purposes, you can use the generate_project_risk_data.py script located in the scripts directory.
+To generate sample data, run the following command: python scripts/generate_project_risk_data.py
-`python scripts/generate_project_risk_data.py`

-By default, this script will generate 100 test projects with 5 risk buckets and 5 risk factors.
-You can specify the number of test projects, risk buckets, and risk factors to generate by passing optional command line arguments, like this:
-`python scripts/generate_project_risk_data.py -p 10 -b 3 -f 4`
+By default, this script will generate 100 test projects with 5 risk buckets and 5 risk factors and save them to an Excel file named GHG_Data.xlsx.
+You can specify the number of test projects, risk buckets, and risk factors to generate by passing optional command line arguments, like this: python scripts/generate_project_risk_data.py -p 10 -b 3 -f 4

 Replace 10 with the desired number of test projects, 3 with the desired number of risk buckets, and 4 with the desired number of risk factors.
 The number of test projects must be an integer between 0 and 1000, the number of risk buckets must be an integer between 1 and 10, and the number of risk factors must be an integer between 1 and 10.
+You can also specify the output file format as either 'excel' or 'csv' by adding the -o option, like this: python scripts/generate_project_risk_data.py -p 10 -b 3 -f 4 -o csv

 Note: Make sure you have the required dependencies installed (see the Requirements section above) before running the project.

 ### Methodology